-Figure 70 - BeagleBoard with Components Highlighted

 Most user interface software development will be done with this board.
 Some components may be developed using an emulator then ported to the development board.
 This is especially true of the Android operating system as it can be set to run as an emulator on a desktop PC.
 The software will be developed and integrated together in a regular cycle.
 The order in which the software will be developed is presented in the Development and Testing section.

 Required Equipment and Parts